-Japan, one of the most populous countries, is an island chain consisting of four main islands (Hokkaido, Honshu, Shikoku, and Kyushu), and 6,848 smaller islands.
+Japan, one of the most populous countries, is an island chain off the Eastern coast of China consisting of four main islands (Hokkaido, Honshu, Shikoku, and Kyushu), and 6,848 smaller islands.

 Tokyo is the capital of Japan, and is also its most populous city.
-About a third of the country's population is centred around the capital, with the majority of the rest of people spread out along the coasts of the four main islands.
+About a third of the country's population is centred around the capital, with the rest of people spread out along the coasts of the four main islands.

 Evidence has been found of nomadic people living in Japan starting around 40,000 BC.
 Over time these people became more sedentary.
 Around 14,000 - 12,000 BC, the time known as the Jōmon (cord maker) period began, so named because the pottery from that time was imprinted with cords, giving the people the title of "cord makers".